 To determine what your maximum heart rate is minus your age from 220.
 Say you are a 40 year old with a maximum heart rate of 220 minus 40 = 180.
 70% of 180 is 126.
 So for say a 40 year old to achieve cardiovascular benefits, he/she must exercise at a steady heart rate of approximately 126 beats per minute.

-Garmin Vivofit Fitness Band and monitor your heart rate and activities.
+CreateGreat for Garmin Vivofit Band, Soft Silicone Replacement Accessory Band for Garmin Vivofit/Garmin Vivofit Band/Garmin Vivofit Bands and monitor your heart rate and activities.

 Weight loss is practically assured if aerobic training is done four or five times a week for at least 60 minutes.
 Aerobic exercises includes walking, jogging, running, bicycling, stair climbing, cross-country skiing are some of the best exercise you can do for your health.